gamedev4995/Proyecto-Final/Player.md

 Then came the collider.
 We went for the 'capsule collider' and adjusted the center and radius:

+___Note:___ We also created a 'Physics Material' called 'NoFriction', set all values to 0 and dragged it onto the 'Material' section in the collider.
+With this applied to the character model and walls, the player would no longer get "stuck" on the walls during contact.

+We also added a 'Player' tag and layer for future interactions.

 ## Scripts
 ### Player Movement
 Then we added a script dedicated for the player movement controls called "PlayerMovement".
 In the script, we have the following libraries and variables (keep in mind we used Unity's newest input system).